Kossou Gold Project

 Our immediate proximity to the Yaouré Gold Mine operated by Perseus Mining gives Kobo a significant advantage in terms of development options as the Company progresses the project.
 There is significant infrastructure already in place which provides Kossou with potential options if an economic deposit can be delineated.

 The Yaouré Gold Mine is reported to contain gold resources (Measured and Indicated) of 2.4 million ounces (55.9 million tonnes @1.35 g/t Au), with 1.6 million ounces in Proven and Probable Reserve.
 The most recent feasibility study completed on the project concluded an 8.5-year mine life with an all-in sustaining cost of $745 per ounce (www.perseusmining.com).

-Recently released sampling results for trench KTR028 (June 7, 2023) demonstrate excellent, multiple high-grade zones of gold mineralization.
-Multiple parallel zones of strong gold mineralization have been defined in the trench.
+Sampling results at the Jagger Zone and Jagger South demonstrate excellent, multiple high-grade zones of gold mineralization.
+Multiple parallel zones of strong gold mineralisation have been defined in the trench.
 Results include:

 - The most westerly zone features 6.42* g/t over 29.0 m, including sub-intervals of 18.04 g/t Au over 5 m, 11.44 g/t over 8 m and 5.53* g/t Au over 17 m